-In 2025 I graduated from Trinity College Dublin with a PhD in Computer Science (Human-Computer Interaction).
+In 2025 I graduated from Trinity College Dublin with a PhD in Human-Computer Interaction.
 My thesis was titled Understanding Readiness and Motivation for Digital Mental Health Support.
-This project was co-funded by the Irish Research Council and the Irish company SilverCloud Health (acquired by Amwell in 2021).
+This project was co-funded by Research Ireland and the Irish company SilverCloud Health (acquired by Amwell in 2021).

 Email: jacintajardine@gmail.com